 Barbara Downey Freson Undergraduate Scholarship

-The DC Metro Alumnae Chapter endowed a $1000 perpetual undergraduate scholarship through the Delta Delta Delta Foundation.
+The DC Metro Alumnae Chapter endowed a $1000 perpetual undergraduate scholarship through the Tri Delta Foundation.
 We recently increased the award amount to $2400 and are now awarding a $2600 scholarship for the coming year.
 We encourage candidates meeting the following criteria to apply!